hardglitch/promodj_scraping/README.md

 In test mode
 - ruff (fastest Linter)
-- Docker (to build the Linux version of the App)
+- Docker (to automatically build the Linux version of the App)